Why Cloud Computing is the future of Enterprise Application Platform?

 Cloud Storage Providers

-Cloud storage providers continue to grow in number in both the public and private sector.
+Cloud storage providers continue to grow in number in both the public and private sectors.
 It would also make sense for the various providers to have multiple solutions available for companies to choose from.

 Providers would be likely to have more options as far as clouds built and administered for clients from a third-party standpoint.